pankajyadav05/bild-devops/README.md

 ---

-# Deploy Serverless Authentication API using AWS CDK and SST
+# Deploy Serverless Authentication API using AWS CDK

 Create and deploy a simple lambda function using AWS CDK.